smackers/smack/README.md

    export BOOGIE="mono /home/john/Boogie/Binaries/Boogie.exe"
    ```

+   Similarly, if using Corral create an environment variable called CORRAL.

 **Important note:**
 LLVM/clang binaries (e.g., clang, llvm-link, opt) should all be in your path,
 as well as your smack-install-dir/bin directory!